-Breckenridge Music Festival takes seriously its responsibility to its constituents and has established a leadership position in Breckenridge and Summit County, Colorado.
+Breckenridge Music takes seriously its responsibility to its constituents and has established a leadership position in Breckenridge and Summit County, Colorado.
 It has set standards of excellence for itself, including the importance of continuing its legacy.
 The Board of Directors believes it can best fulfill its responsibility to uphold the organization’s vision, purpose and values by following a set of principles for the Board.

 BRIAN HALL, CHAIR